almex/Raildelays/README.md

 # Application Architecture

-To be able to analyze data from an external system (e.g. : www.railtime.be), we have to persiste them in our data model.
+To be able to analyze data from an external system (e.g. : www.railtime.be), we have to persist them in our data model.

 ## Langages